MoralisWeb3/docs/docs/04-example-dapps/solana/solana-micro-blogger-dapp.md

 ---
 title: "Solana Micro Blogger Dapp"
 slug: "solana-micro-blogger-dapp"
-description: "Burn spam or unwanted Solana NFTs and get back SOL."
+description: "This tutorial teaches you how to create your very own Micro Blogger Dapp powered by Solana Smart contract and Moralis"
 ---
 ## Introduction